movienite/movienite/README.md

 Movienite uses the IMDb and IMDb Alternative APIs to search through two databases of film details.
 The front end interface is built using React with standard top-down state management.
 The back end consists of a RESTful API built in Node/Express and a SQL database using PostgreSQL.

+Due to expiration of our RapidAPI paid account for the IMDb API (not the IMDb Alternative API), trailers can't be searched for.
+That middleware has been commented out.

 <br>

 ## Technologies